polenter/SharpSerializer/README.md

 ## Usage Limitations ##

 SharpSerializer serializes only public properties.
-If you like to serialize fields, they have to be wrapped in properties.
+If you like to serialize fields or private properties, they have to be wrapped in public properties.

-SharpSerializer can deserialize only types providing the default constructor.
+SharpSerializer can deserialize only types providing public or private default constructor.

 Please refer to the following article for a workaround: https://www.codeproject.com/Articles/240621/How-to-serialize-data-effectively-Custom-serializa